 4.3.2.
 The CTO or Deputy CTO (and/or Director of Messaging as designated) will maintain a content filtering system which scans the contents of messages on the DC government email system, rejects messages containing content that may violate this policy, and issue the sender a notification advising that the message has been rejected, and why, so that the message can be corrected and resent.

 4.3.3.
-However, neither OCTO nor any agency or instrumentality of the DC government undertakes to protect users from receiving electronic mail they may find offensive, or to guarantee that electronic mail received was in fact sent by the purported sender.
+However, neither OCTO nor any agency or instrumentality of the DC government undertakes to protect users from receiving electronic mail they may find offensive, or to guarantee that electronic mail received was sent by the purported sender.

 4.3.4.
 Because email is public, not private communication, OCTO may monitor any or all DC government email traffic to determine compliance with this and related policies.

-Email is an efficient and timely communications tool that is provided by the DC government to its employees, contractors, and volunteers to assist them in supporting DC government functions and conducting the government's business within its own organization, with government and private business partners, and with the public.
-Appropriate use of the DC government email system can enhance productivity and intra-governmental communication, but inappropriate use can conflict with DC government policies and compromise availability of the system for all.
+Email is an efficient and timely communications tool that is provided by the DC government to its employees, contractors, and volunteers to assist them in supporting DC government functions and conducting the government's business within its organization, with government and private business partners, and with the public.
+Appropriate use of the DC government email system can enhance productivity and intra-governmental communication, but inappropriate use can conflict with DC government policies and compromise the availability of the system for all.
 This policy defines requirements and prohibitions for appropriate use of the DC government email system or any messaging system that uses the District's computer network.

 5.1.1.
 Use of the DC government email system constitutes consent to abide by all elements of this policy, including such reviews of email correspondence as may be necessary and appropriate to effect DC government policies concerning the use of the email system and in aid of law-enforcement and auditing activities of federal and District of Columbia government agencies.

 5.1.2.
 DC government email systems and services are "DC government facilities" as that term is used in other policies and guidelines.
-Any electronic mail address or account assigned by the DC government to individuals, sub-units, or functions of the DC government is the property of the District of Columbia and under management control of the Office of the Chief Technology Officer.
+Any electronic mail address or account assigned by the DC government to individuals, sub-units, or functions of the DC government is the property of the District of Columbia and under the management control of the Office of the Chief Technology Officer.

 5.1.3.
-All DC government policies relating to intellectual property protection, privacy, misuse of government resources, sexual harassment, data security, and confidentiality apply to use of DC government email by persons and entities described under "Scope," above.
+All DC government policies relating to intellectual property protection, privacy, misuse of government resources, sexual harassment, data security, and confidentiality apply to the use of DC government email by persons and entities described under "Scope," above.

 5.1.4.
 Emails are the equivalent of letters sent on official letterhead, and must therefore be written in a professional and courteous tone.

 5.1.6.
-Email messages are public records and are therefore subject to public inspection, Freedom of Information Act (FOIA) requests, and legal discovery, unless otherwise protected by DC or federal law.
+Email messages are public records and are therefore subject to public inspection, Freedom of Information Act (FOIA) requests, and legal discovery unless otherwise protected by DC or federal law.

 5.2.
-Allowable Uses:
+Allowable Uses

 5.2.1.
-Communication and information exchange directly related to the mission, charter, or work tasks of a DC government agency;
+Communication and information exchange directly related to the mission, charter, or work tasks of a DC government agency.

 5.2.2.
-Research and information exchange in support of standards, analysis, advisory, and professional development activities related to the user's DC government duties;
+Research and information exchange in support of standards, analysis, advisory, and professional development activities related to the user's DC government duties.

 5.2.3.
-Announcement of DC government laws, procedures, policies, rules, services, programs, information, or activities, subject to the broadcast email requirements described below;
+Announcement of DC government laws, procedures, policies, rules, services, programs, information, or activities, subject to the broadcast email requirements described below.

 5.2.4.
-Application for, or administration of, contracts or grants for DC government programs or research;
+Application for, or administration of, contracts or grants for DC government programs or research.

 5.2.5.
-Other governmental administrative communications not requiring a high level of security;
+Other governmental administrative communications not requiring a high level of security.